 There are two other things you can do to clear the cache of your iPhone.
-The first is simply to restart your iPhone, something which clears certain temporary files and other short-term data held by apps.
+The first is to restart your iPhone, removing certain temporary files and other short-term data held by apps.

 - The best browser for Mac in 2020